-Equity Income is focused on businesses across a broad range of market capitalizations that collectively generate an above-average stream of dividend income, while also providing for capital appreciation potential.
+Select Equity Income invests in large capitalization businesses that collectively generate an above-average stream of dividend income, while also providing capital appreciation potential.
 The businesses are selected using a bottom-up, fundamental research process that seeks to identify individual businesses that have the ability to either pay a high level of dividend income or grow the dividend stream over time.
 The strategy is appropriate for clients seeking total return from dividend income and capital appreciation.